pasyanos/ConvexHulls/README.md

 where [inputFile] is a text file with input for the program.
 The input file format is discussed in the next section.

-There are two additional auxiliary entry points, discussed in the Auxiliary Methods section of this document that are unnecessary to run the main functionality.
+There is an auxiliary entry point, discussed in the Auxiliary Methods section of this document.
+It is unnecessary to run the main functionality.

 ### Input File Format